-The average weighted term of the interest rate hedges and fixed rate securities in relation to the total borrowings of ALE has decreased from 9.4 years at 30 June 2016 to 8.9 years at 31 December 2016.
+The average term of the interest rate hedges and fixed rate securities in relation to the total borrowings of ALE is 7.9 years at 31 December 2017.

 Financial covenants

 ALE is required to comply with certain financial covenants in respect of its borrowing and hedging facilities.
 The major financial covenants are summarised as follows: